 Community Integration Workshops: The IRC in Seattle works with community partners to offer a variety of workshops that help refugees gain the skills needed to become independent members of the community.
 Workshops cover topics such as financial literacy, basic computer skills, emergency preparedness, health & wellness and CPR.

 Volunteer Program: With over five times the number volunteers to IRC staff in the United States, volunteers amplify IRC’s ability to address the needs of refugees while insuring that they feel welcomed into their new communities.
 Every year almost 200 community volunteers help support the IRC in Seattle’s programs by setting up apartments for new arrivals, registering children for school, helping refugees find employment, preparing them for interviews, and more.

 Family Mentor Program: Family Mentors are volunteers that meet with assigned refugee families to practice English, assist with unfamiliar tasks and activities, and provide a helping hand to welcome them into the community.

-Refugee Support Network (RSN): The IRC in Seattle is the lead agency in the RSN, an AmeriCorps Vista project which provides capacity building support to seven agencies serving refugees in King County.
+Refugee Support Network (RSN): The IRC in Seattle is a proud member of the RSN, an AmeriCorps VISTA project which provides capacity building support to seven agencies serving refugees in King County.

 Namaste Community Garden: As an essential part of our broader resettlement efforts, the Namaste Garden enables refugees to celebrate their heritage and nourish themselves and their neighbors by planting strong roots—literally—in their new communities.
 Namaste Garden grows from a partnership between The IRC's New Roots program and St. Thomas Parish in Tukwila.
 Through New Roots and a range of other programs, we are helping refugees establish a strong future for themselves and Seattle.